-In our experience, we’ve found that the vast majority of businesses are overspending on their telecom expenses and don’t know it.
+In our experience, the vast majority of businesses are overspending on their telecom expenses and don’t know it.

 Below are 5 ways you might be overspending on your telecom costs.

 A telecom tariff exists as an agreement between the telecom company and the public.
 Government regulations require that these tariffs exist for the telecom carrier to provide service.
 The tariffs are also approved by the government and become the binding force governing what a telecom company can and can not charge the client.